reduxjs/redux-devtools/README.md

 A live-editing time travel environment for [Redux](https://github.com/reactjs/redux).
 **[See Dan's React Europe talk demoing it!](http://youtube.com/watch?v=xsSnOQynTHs)**

+> Note that the implemention in this repository is different from [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+Please refer to the latter for browser extension.

 ### Table of Contents

 - [Features](#features)